ephbaum/EphWordsBlog/src/content/blog/2023-10-28-2023-week-43-theres-snow-on-the-olympics.md

 I certainly find myself in my most stable and comfortable living situation in many years.
 I want for very little.
 My family and I do not go hungry, as a matter of fact we are able to eat well.
 We have a comfortable place to lay our heads.
 There is practically nothing to complain about, just goals to work toward.
 This is the result of years of hardship and hard work, and I am proud to have made it to this point.

 There are myriad options before me.
 I can practically do anything at this point.
-That’s a bit of a double edged sword leaving me with a bit of analysis paralysis, but I still recognize the incredible potential I have.
-I’ve been reflecting a lot lately on what exactly I want to do when I grow up.
-I’m feeling very creative lately and just wanting to find the right outlet.
+That's a bit of a double edged sword leaving me with a bit of analysis paralysis, but I still recognize the incredible potential I have.
+I've been reflecting a lot lately on what exactly I want to do when I grow up.
+I'm feeling very creative lately and just wanting to find the right outlet.
 I want to leave something behind (besides a beautiful corpse).
 I want to be helpful, I want to do good, do better.

 I am loved.
-Especially in the last month I’ve come to realize just how rich I am in love.
+Especially in the last month I've come to realize just how rich I am in love.
 There are many people out there who care about me, who send their love and support throughout these trying times.
 Sending encouragement and reminding me that this, too, shall pass.
-Even though my marriage is not turning out how I'd expected, leaving me feeling rather lonely and unloved, I’m know that I am not alone, that I am loved indeed.
+Even though my marriage is not turning out how I'd expected, leaving me feeling rather lonely and unloved, I'm know that I am not alone, that I am loved indeed.

 The hits keep coming, for sure.
-As I’ll mention I’m facing a new bill for more car trouble on top of the costs of separation and the daunting cost of my daughter’s gender affirming care.
+As I'll mention I'm facing a new bill for more car trouble on top of the costs of separation and the daunting cost of my daughter's gender affirming care.
 But there are many positives for which I take comfort.
 My health remains better than it has been since I was quite young.
 I am still fit and, despite requiring a great deal of self care, I'm physically fit and a healthy weight.
-My father, who I'd been assured was on death’s door, seems to have recovered significantly and is more lucid than he’s been in some time.
-I’m seeing positive opportunities in my work and volunteering.
-I’m making new connections locally, meeting neighbors and becoming more involved in my community.
+My father, who I'd been assured was on death's door, seems to have recovered significantly and is more lucid than he's been in some time.
+I'm seeing positive opportunities in my work and volunteering.
+I'm making new connections locally, meeting neighbors and becoming more involved in my community.
 Things are, on the whole, good for me, and there's a great deal of potential beyond.

-This may not have been the year I expected and the challenges certainly not insignificant, but I think it’s still been a good year and I’m excited to see what the last two months bring.
+This may not have been the year I expected and the challenges certainly not insignificant, but I think it's still been a good year and I'm excited to see what the last two months bring.

 For now, however, let me recap the week as I do.